The Place Itself

 Here's where I really am making it up as I go along, and arrangements are infinitely variable.
 For the

-next few years what I'm offering is more or less a straightforward holiday let, of however much of the
+next few years what I'm offering is more or less a straightforward holiday let.

 I'll make each arrangement according to the person(s) and the circumstances.